What You Can Do Right Now about Your Elbow Pain183 Comments

 Step 3: Begin treatment.

 Sometimes your elbow pain will go away on its own, which could take several months.
 However, there are ways to get a head start on treating your elbow pain before it becomes more painful and debilitating.
-Our occupational/hand therapists would be happy to see you for a complimentary injury screening to help classify your symptoms and recommend whether going to a doctor and getting a prescription for formal therapy would be most beneficial for you.
+Our occupational/hand therapists would be happy to see you for a free assessment to help classify your symptoms and recommend whether going to a doctor and getting a prescription for formal therapy would be most beneficial for you.
 They can also help you identify what the cause of your elbow pain may be.
 Lateral epicondylitis and medial epicondylitis are the most common sources of elbow pain, but your therapist can help you decide if further testing if needed for your specific case.

 In general, there are 4 things you can do for your elbow pain RIGHT NOW.
 It is a good idea to avoid heavy lifting and gripping to allow your arm to rest and recover.
 Anything that is causing your elbow pain is most likely making your condition worse and should be avoided.